AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### MoveToLocation

 Request a simulated entity to move to a specified destination location.
 The entity aligns with the path from its current position to the nearest position or waypoint on the path.
 The entity leaves the path at a position or waypoint on the path closest to the destination.
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|